sanishaukhale/VEABGoa/README.md

 This project is configured for deployment to GitHub Pages via a GitHub Actions workflow (`.github/workflows/deploy.yml`).

-*   **Repository Name:** Ensure `basePath` and `assetPrefix` in `next.config.ts`, and `NEXT_PUBLIC_BASE_PATH` in `.github/workflows/deploy.yml` are correctly set to your GitHub repository name (e.g., `/your-repo-name`).
-If your repository is named `VEABGoa`, these should be `/VEABGoa` or `/VEABGoa/` as appropriate.
+*   **Repository Name:** Ensure `basePath` in `next.config.ts`, and `NEXT_PUBLIC_BASE_PATH` in `.github/workflows/deploy.yml` are correctly set to your GitHub repository name (e.g., `/your-repo-name`).
+If your repository is named `VEABGoa`, these should be `/VEABGoa`.
 *   **GitHub Secrets:** Configure the Firebase environment variables (from `src/.env.local.example`, **excluding** `NEXT_PUBLIC_BASE_PATH` which is set directly in the workflow) as GitHub Secrets in your repository settings (Settings > Secrets and variables > Actions).
 The workflow uses these secrets during the build process.
 The `NEXT_PUBLIC_BASE_PATH` is set directly in the workflow file.
 *   **Limitations:**
-    *   Server Actions (used for the contact form and admin article submission) **will not work** on GitHub Pages.
+    *   Server Actions (used for the contact form, admin article submission, and admin project submission) **will not work** on GitHub Pages.
 The site will simulate success for these forms but no data will be saved to Firestore.
-    *   News and events will be static content generated at build time.
+    *   News, events, and projects will be static content generated at build time.

 ### Other Hosting (e.g., Vercel, Netlify, Firebase Hosting)

 For full functionality, including Server Actions, deploy to a platform that supports Next.js Node.js runtime.
 *   You'll need to configure environment variables on your chosen hosting platform.
-*   `next.config.ts` may need adjustments (e.g., removing `output: 'export'`, `basePath`, `assetPrefix` if not needed for the hosting provider).
+*   `next.config.ts` may need adjustments (e.g., removing `output: 'export'`, `basePath` if not needed for the hosting provider).

 ## Admin Interface

+Basic admin interfaces are available at:
-A basic admin interface is available at `/admin/add-article` to add new news articles.
+*   `/admin/add-article`: To add new news articles.
+*   `/admin/add-project`: To add new projects.
-*   **Security:** This interface is currently **not secured**.
-Anyone with the URL can access it.
+*   **Security:** These interfaces are currently **not secured**.
+Anyone with the URL can access them.
 Implementing proper authentication and authorization is a critical next step for any production use.
-*   **Functionality on GitHub Pages:** The admin interface will be present on the static site, but the "Publish Article" button will be disabled as server actions do not work.
+*   **Functionality on GitHub Pages:** The admin interfaces will be present on the static site, but the "Publish" buttons will be disabled as server actions do not work.

 ## Contributing